juanjaragavi/budgetbee/src/content/blog/should-you-consolidate-debt-comparing-balance-transfers-personal-loans-and-helocs.md

 * **High APR After Intro Period:** If you don't pay off the balance before the 0% period ends, the remaining balance will be subject to a potentially high standard APR.
 * **Impact on Credit Score:** Applying for a new card can temporarily lower your score.
 High credit utilization on the new card can also negatively affect your score.

 **Who it's best for:** People with good credit who are disciplined enough to pay off the transferred balance entirely before the 0% introductory period expires.
 This strategy is most effective for smaller to moderate amounts of credit card debt.
-You can explore options with favorable introductory terms by looking into [Top Credit Cards with 0% Intro APR](https://us.topfinanzas.com/financial-solutions/top-credit-cards-0-intro-apr/).
+You can explore options with favorable introductory terms by looking into [understanding different types of credit cards](/blog/understanding-different-types-of-credit-cards-rewards-low-apr-secured-and-more).

 ## Option 2: Personal Loans for Debt Consolidation